Calculating APY

 Weighting Mechanism for Range APY

-The TVL between two consecutive points in time (t_{i} and t_{i-1}) is inherently uncertain.
-To maintain a conservative approach and avoid overestimating the yield, we choose to underestimate the TVL during that interval by selecting the lower of the two TVL values.
-This ensures that the calculated APY reflects a more realistic, if not slightly lower, yield.
+The TVL between these two consecutive points in time (t_{i} and t_{i-1}) is inherently uncertain.
+To maintain a conservative approach, we use the lower TVL between these two points in time.

-With this weighting method the average interest rate over a given period is determined by
+Thus with this weighting method, the average interest rate over a given period is calculated using the formula:

 Last updated